reebhub/docs/Documentation/7.1/Raven.Documentation.Pages/ai-integration/gen-ai-integration/gen-ai-overview.markdown

 * A **connection string** to the GenAI model.
 * A **Context generation script** that uses `ai.genContext` to create each context object.
-* A **Prompt**, written in regular English, instructing the AI model what to do with the data passed to it.
+* A **Prompt**, written in natural language, instructing the AI model what to do with the data passed to it.
 * A **JSON schema**, written in JavaScript, instructing the AI model how to structure its replies.
 * An **Update JavaScript**, written in JavaScript, that is executed over replies returned from the AI model.
 {CONTENT-FRAME/}